Extended Ecosystem

 Service worker in action: a tour

 This section demonstrates a service worker in action, using an example application.
+To enable service worker support during local development, use the production configuration with the following command:

 Initial load